robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 Provisioning devices with Cloud ID
 ===================================

-CIRRENT™ Cloud ID helps you to ensure that only authorized devices get access to your Product Cloud.
+CIRRENT™ Cloud ID ensures that only authorized devices get access to your Product Cloud.
 It does so by facilitating a secure device provisioning process.
 The exact steps involved in the provisioning process depend on your product workflow.
 However, broadly speaking, the onboarding process involves two key stages:

 **Stage One: Binding devices to your Cloud ID account**